itsmeasaurus/itsmeasaurus/README.md

 - 🌱 I’m always learning new things.
 - 💬 Ask me about anything ^_^
 - 📫 Reach me via LinkedIn or email
-- 😄 I speak 🇲🇲Burmese, 🇬🇧English, 🇯🇵Japanese.
-And also learning 🇹🇭Thai and German
+- 😄 I speak Burmese, English, Japanese and also i'm learning Thai and German